mjarkk/yarql/README.md

 Graphql interfaces can be created using go interfaces

-This library needs to anylize all types before you can make a query and as we cannot query all types that implmenet a interface you'll need to help the library with this by calling `Implements` for every implementation.
+This library needs to analyze all types before you can make a query and as we cannot query all types that implement a interface you'll need to help the library with this by calling `Implements` for every implementation.
 If `Implements` is not called for a type the response value for that type when inside a interface will always be `null`

 ```go